hasan13222/sports-shop-backend/readme.md

 ### Features

-- User can see Feature products in the homepage
 - User can add new product from manage prouducts route
 - User can edit and delete added products from manage products route
 - User can search, filter and sort products
-- User can add product to cart and place order cart products

 ### Technology used